Columbus Quincentenary: International Exposition of Genoa

 Similar to Spain, Italy sought to commemorate the European arrival in the Americas through an international exposition.
-The fair was built on the ancient port of Genoa and lasted from May 15 to August 15 in 1992.
+The fair was built on the ancient port of Genoa and lasted from May 15 to August 15, 1992.
 Less than one million attendees came to Genoa for the exposition, which was seen as a disappointment.
 The United States actively participated in the Genoa exposition along with dozens of other countries, and the U.S. pavilion was given its own location and seen as a "small jewel" of the fair.
 The elaborate display of U.S. involvement in the European Age of Discovery, which Italy sought to nationalize given the fact that Columbus was Italian, highlighted the strong relationship between the U.S. and Italy as well as the fact that both countries were proud of their involvement in the Columbus story.

 Other events

 Air France staged a special Concorde supersonic flight, dubbed Flight 1492, which circumnavigated the world in 32 hours and 49 minutes on 12–13 October 1992, starting and ending in Lisbon.
 This flight set a new world record for the fastest non-orbital circumnavigation of the Earth, a record which stood until Air France surpassed it with another special Concorde flight in 1995.